libofang/word2vecPM/README.md

 The java code in ContextPairGenerator folder can be used for generating input collection.
 One can directly run this code to see a simple example.

-This code support the selection of context type (linear or dependency) and context representations (word or structured word).
+This code support the selection of context type (linear or dependency-based) and context representations (word or bound word).
 It also support the selection of which collection (P or M) to generate.

 Note that [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) is needed for running this code.